 Content.
 Content everywhere.

-Publishing tons of blog articles, white papers, and other publications quickly fills your shelves with content.
+Publishing tons of blog articles, white papers, ebooks, and other publications quickly fills your shelves with content.
 Some of this content gets outdated, irrelevant, and even inaccurate as time passes.
 Therefore, staying on top of your game and content governance throughout the year is important.

 Strong content processes help you with scaling production, but how you maintain these processes all year round is what keeps your shelves dust-free and in order.